danielmoore/WpfIgniter/user-guide.md

 # Igniter Namespace

+All Igniter namespaces are available in the `ign:` XML namespace (http://schemas.northhorizon.net/igniter) for convenience.

 ## BindableBase

 `BindableBase` provides a simple base class on which to build view models that update views when properties change.